Lecture notes on high-dimensional data

 \allowdisplaybreaks $ $ \footnote{Department of Mathematics, University of Hamburg, Bundesstra\ss{}e 55, 20146 Hamburg, Ger- {}\phantom{x} many, e-mail: sven.wegner@uni-hamburg.de}

 $ $

-The text below arose from a course on `Mathematical Data Science' that I taught twice at Teesside University (UK) for final year BSc Mathematics students between 2019 and 2020.
-The notes presently cover the first part (roughly a third) of the course focussing on the characteristics and peculiarities of high-dimensional spaces.
-The material is based on Blum, Hopcroft, Kannan \cite{BHK20}, Vershynin \cite{V20}, Mahoney \cite{M13}, K\"oppen \cite{K00} and Pinelis \cite{P20}.
+The text below arose from a course on `Mathematical Data Science' that I taught twice for final year BSc Mathematics students in the UK between 2019 and 2020.
+The notes presently cover the first part (roughly a third) of the course focussing on the characteristics and peculiarities of high-dimensional data.
+The material is based on Blum, Hopcroft, Kannan \cite{BHK20}, Dasgupta, Schulman \cite{DS}, K\"oppen \cite{K00}, Mahoney \cite{M13}, Pinelis \cite{P20} and Vershynin \cite{V20}.
+An improved version of the notes appeared as part of the textbook \cite{Weg24a}; we refer the reader in particular to \cite[Chapters 8 --12]{Weg24a}.
 I would like to thank my former students who attended the course and helped me with their feedback to write these lecture notes.